opstrace/opstrace/docs/references/configuration.md

 Notes:

 * These options currently cannot be specified on a per-tenant basis.
-* These options currently cannot be changed after initial cluster creation.
+* These options (as with the other options in the configuration file) currently cannot be changed after initial cluster creation.